Menu

 • Return: +403 %

 If the achieved amount falls below the expected value, the investor quota often increases significantly.
+This kind of asymmetric payout structure is not theoretical.
+It is a standard mechanism in professional litigation finance contracts to balance duration risk, outcome uncertainty, and capital efficiency.
 For example, with a settlement amount of only €1.5 million, the payout can rise to 40 % or more.
 This mechanism reduces typical performance risks and compensates participation in the lower scenario.

 This asymmetric return structure — limited loss risk with disproportionately high profit potential — makes litigation funding a logical portfolio addition for many investors.